LIILVAME/Doogoo/docs/security-audit-2025-11-25.md

 - **Remediation:** Upgrade to the SheetJS CDN tarball `xlsx@0.20.3` (configured in `package.json`), which includes the upstream patches.

 ## Recommendations
-- Keep `xlsx` pinned to the SheetJS CDN (`https://cdn.sheetjs.com/xlsx-latest/xlsx-latest.tgz`) to receive patched builds beyond what is published on npm.
+- Keep `xlsx` pinned to the SheetJS CDN using a versioned tarball (`https://cdn.sheetjs.com/xlsx-0.20.3/xlsx-0.20.3.tgz`) to avoid floating updates and retain the patched build.
 - Validate export/import flows and workbook parsing logic after dependency updates.
 - Re-run `npm audit --production` after pulling dependencies to verify the vulnerability remains cleared.